durgaletchumy/todo-Serverless/README.md

 # Functionality of the application

 This application creates, removes, updates and retrieves the ToDo items.
 Each ToDo item can optionally have an attachment image.
+Once the attachment is uploaded it will trigger an SNS event to resize the image to a fixed size to be displayed in the client.
 Each user only has access to TODO items that he/she has created.

 # Functions implemented